 Spelling and punctuation are exactly as they appear on the death record.

 Josephine was buried in Calvary Cemetery in Brockton.3,4

 Josephine's age is not officially known--no birth record has come to light thus far for her.
 The Dannemora, Clinton Co., NY census enumeration for 1880 has Josephine's age at 1 year old.
 In the 1900 census of North Adams, MA, she is listed as being 21 years old and born in 1879.
 She was 21 again in 1905 when she got married.
 In both the 1910 and 1920 census enumerations of this family, Josephine lists her age as 29 years old.
 Her 1920 death record lists her age as 38 years old--three years younger than her actual age.
 It is clear that Josephine was sensitive about the 6-year age difference between she and Edgar.2,3

 Edgar, or Edward as he is referred to in most records, lived until the age of 58.
-His brown hair was gray and his brown eyes had been wearing glasses since at least 1942.5 He is enumerated in the 1930 Brockton census as living at #18 Beacon Street in what appears to be a building with 2 apartments.
+He never remarried, eventually living with his mother--who ultimately outlived him.
+By 1942, his brown hair was gray and his brown eyes were framed by glasses.5 He is enumerated in the 1930 Brockton census as living at #18 Beacon Street in what appears to be a building with 2 apartments.
 His household shows his known children Russell, Hazel, Maude, and Charles.
 It also lists a child named Marion as his daughter.
 She is a little over a year old.2 Check out our family mysteries page to learn more about this interesting situation and see if you can give us a clue!